microsoft/BotFramework-WebChat/HOOKS.md

 useTextBoxValue(): [string, (value: string) => void]
 ```

+This function will return a string and a function.

+1. string: the text box value
-This function will return the text box value, and a setter function to set the value.
+1. function: the setter function to set the text box value.

 The setter function will call the setter of [`useSendBoxValue`](#usesendboxvalue) and also stop dictation if started.